-If you’re ready to seek professional help, our admissions navigators are available 24/7 to discuss your treatment options at 1-888-685-5770 .
+If you’re ready to seek professional help, our admissions navigators are available 24/7 to discuss your treatment options at 1-888-685-5770 or get a text .
 You don’t need to go through this alone, we’re here for you every step of the way.

 Check Your Insurance Coverage Now

 Find out if you or your loved one’s insurance covers treatment at an American Addiction Centers facility by filling out the form below.
 Your information is kept 100% confidential.